aurvadahana/aurvadahana.github.io/_posts/2024-07-12-vishnu-sahasranama-bgd-2.md

 "There are clear indications to show that the equality of the Jīvātmā and Paramātmā is only in the enjoyment of Supreme Bliss" [[12.37]](#f1237)

-#### Part 11 - Dependence, subjection and servitude of Jīvas to Bhagavān is natural and even desirous in the Released state
+#### Part 11 - Dependence, subjection and servitude of Jīvas to Bhagavān is natural and even desirous in the Released state - comparison of Muktas with the residents of Śvetadvīpa

 Here are other texts in suppport of this view -